 The key to training them is to begin when they are still young.

 If you wait until after they are 7 months old, then they will have already become used to living without rules, and this can make the training process harder than it should be.

 Looking at their temperament, New Sheps are very mild-mannered and gentle animals.
 They are rarely ever aggressive, and only show anger if somebody is directly threatening their human family.

 They have a very loud, deep bark, which they don’t often use, unless they are playing around or having fun.

 These dogs need a lot of food.
 Expect to feed them at least 5 to 6 cups of food per day.
 You may have to adjust their diet according to the dog’s individual needs.

 Some will be more active and need a bit more food, and some will be more sedentary and will need a bit less food.

-You should feed them three times a day in accordance with your own eating schedule.
+You should feed them three times a day by your eating schedule.